Our hopes for the Paris 2024 Olympic Games: breaking with Khalil Chabouni - video

 A word to our readers?

-Try to come on August 9 and 10, place de la Concorde, it's the breaking event at the Paris 2024 Olympics, we're finishing the Games and it's going to be the most beautiful event, so come!
+Try to come on August 9 and 10, Place de la Concorde, it's the breaking event at the Paris 2024 Olympics, we're finishing the Games and it will be the most beautiful event, so come!

 Khalil - breakingKhalil - breakingKhalil - breakingKhalil - breaking

-The special SAP question: do you have a favorite place you like to go to in the region that you'd like us to discover?
+SAP's special question: do you have a favorite place to go in the region that you'd like us to discover?

-I'm a bit of a nature lover, I love sunsets and there's a place in Fontenay-sous-Bois, not far from where I live, called Parc des Beaumonts.
+I'm a bit of a nature lover, I love sunsets and there's a place in Fontenay-sous-Bois, not far from where I live, that's the Parc des Beaumonts.
 I recommend it for an aperitif or a stroll!

 Parc des BeaumontsParc des BeaumontsParc des BeaumontsParc des Beaumonts Montreuil: discover the Parc des Beaumonts and its breathtaking view over Paris